 The Board is ultimately responsible for the Company's system of internal control and for reviewing its effectiveness.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve objectives, and can provide only reasonable, and not absolute, assurance against material misstatement or loss.

-The Audit Committee continued to review the Company's system of internal controls which are monitored by the Group's Finance Department, and is satisfied with their effectiveness.
+The Audit Committee continued to review the Company's system of internal controls which are monitored by the Group's Finance Department.
+The main internal controls compromise of the following: